Azure/bicep-types-az/generated/_tsp/cosmos-db/microsoft.documentdb/2026-04-01-preview/types.md

 ## ClientEncryptionPolicy
 ### Properties
 * **includedPaths**: [ClientEncryptionIncludedPath](#clientencryptionincludedpath)[] (Required): Paths of the item that need encryption along with path-specific settings.
-* **policyFormatVersion**: int (Required): Version of the client encryption policy definition.
+* **policyFormatVersion**: int {minValue: 1, maxValue: 2} (Required): Version of the client encryption policy definition.
 Supported versions are 1 and 2.
 Version 2 supports id and partition key path encryption.

 ## ClusterKey
 ### Properties